Günter Bresnik: Coaching career

 In April 2019, Thiem and Bresnik split.
 Bresnik did not speculate on the reasons for the breakup at the time.
-A year later the split became publicly acrimonious.
-Bresnik claimed that Thiem and his father "owed everything" to him; without him Thiem would only be a futures player and his father would be a club trainer in Seebenstein.
+A year later, the split became publicly acrimonious.
+Bresnik claimed that Thiem and his father "owed everything" to him; without him, Thiem would only be a futures player, and his father would be a club trainer in Seebenstein.
 He said that Thiem and his father lacked loyalty, honesty and values.
 Thiem then accused Bresnik of megalomania.
 He reiterated that he would not discuss the reasons for the breakup, "at least for now."
 His father said that Thiem wished to make decisions for himself.

 In 2020-2021, Bresnik was working with Grand Slam semi-finalists Jerzy Janowicz and Ernests Gulbis.
-Since January 2021, he is also working with Gael Monfils.
+In 2021, starting in January, he worked with Gael Monfils until May 2023.

 Bresnik has been described as "the Giacometti of tennis.
 He sees a figure in a block of marble, which is only a block of marble for others."
 He is known for having an eye for technical intricacies and how to correct any weakness.
 Ion Tiriac called him "the only one to understand tennis.", as well as "the best coach in the world."
 Bresnik describes himself as a coach who is "very obsessed with the quality of the technique and the strokes."
 He does not consider himself a motivator for his students, claiming that "the drive must be with the player himself.
 I cannot do anything with the talk about the coach as a motivator."

-Personal
+Personal life

 Bresnick is married with four daughters.
-He lives in Innermanzing, Lower Austria, and runs a tennis academy in the Südstadt area, near Vienna.
+He lives in Innermanzing, Lower Austria and runs a tennis academy in the Südstadt area.